noclip-gg/tutorials/Domain.md

 ## GoDaddy

 If the CNAME for Noclip doesn't work and you're using GoDaddy as your registrar this is due to GoDaddy's DNS settings.
-To get around this you can use the Nameserver method or use an external DNS provider like Cloudflare.
+To get around this you can use an external DNS provider like Cloudflare.